joslainfendju/joslainfendju/README.md

 - 👋 Hi, I’m @joslainfendju
 - 👀 I’m interested in web programmation
 - 🌱 I’m currently learning JavaScript, css3, HTML5, reactjs
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Github...
-- 📫 How to reach me ...
+- 📫 How to reach me avec mon email mbenzuj@gmail.com

 <!---
 joslainfendju/joslainfendju is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.